BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_11.md

 !battle(["Risa Raider",:POPSTAR,0])

-What on earth is going on with this thing??

 Once you wake up, head outside the room.
 You'll get a choice on which path to take next: either searching Talon's house or investigating the Night Market.
 We have to do both, so I start with Talon's House.

 ### Searching Talon's House

-Head over to the Botanical Garden and head up to the house at the top of the hill.
+Head over to the Botanical Garden and head up to the bodega at the top of the hill.

 !battle(["Guy",:COOLTRAINER_M,0], "Flower Garden Field")